The Ignorance of Mocking Mormonism

 There are, meanwhile, consequences for Mormons.

 A federal judge told me recently of an Ivy League law professor who sent him a letter of recommendation for a Mormon student, observing that in general Mormons are solid workers but tend to lack “intellectual imagination.”
 The professor did not know that the judge on the receiving end was himself a Mormon.
 The same professor sent a similar letter sometime later on behalf of a different Latter-day Saint student.
-The letter again contained the same caution about the Latter-day Saints’s lack of “intellectual imagination.”
+The letter again contained the same caution about the Latter-day Saint’s lack of “intellectual imagination.”

 A separate Ivy League student—now a tenured professor at a prestigious university—similarly recalled the shock on one of his professor’s faces when the professor discovered that this student was a Mormon.
 The noted scholar remarked that he didn’t think Latter-day Saints took “ideas seriously.”